fredgibbs/fredgibbs.github.io/courses/diet-health-expertise/index.md

 ## My attempt to facilitate some kind of teacher/student interaction
 I'm not much of a lecture guy; I much prefer discussions where we can listen and think and respond to each other.
 Nothing really replicates a collegial classroom discussion, but I think it's important we have a mechanism for informal communication as we might have before, during, or after class meetings.

 To that end, we are using a tool called Slack, a straightforward collaborative messaging platform (via web browser or desktop/mobile app) that allows us to stay connected and communicate quickly without the hassle of formal emails or UNM Learn messages.
 Our class has a dedicated [Slack workspace](http://diet-health-expertise.slack.com); to join it, first click the [invitation link](https://join.slack.com/t/diet-health-expertise/shared_invite/zt-fr3dhvtx-a3KB6TvgydhGhf9p6yYlxQ).
 You can post a public message if you have a general question or comment, or message just me if you have a more personal question.
-I keep an eye out for message notifications so I can get back to you quickly (likely much faster than email).
+I keep an eye out for message notifications so I can respond quickly (likely much faster than email).
 I encourage you to post a "hello" message to make sure everything works, but that's optional.

 We also use Slack so you can ask general questions about a reading or the history of diet/health/expertise generally that you might have raised in a class discussion.
-For especially interesting questions I will record a 2-3 minute video answer that might help the course seem a bit less mechanical.
+For especially interesting questions, I will record a 2-3 minute video answer that might help the course seem a bit less impersonal.
 You're the puppeteer, I'm the puppet!

 Just as in a physical classroom, speaking up is always your choice.
 Because Slack is simply a tool to make it easier for us to communicate, it is not required that you use it.
-However, if you're asking questions and occasionally contributing to a thread (however tangential to the course) over the semester, that will definitely bump up your grade if your final point total for the course happens to be very nearly between two grades.
+However, if you're asking questions and occasionally contributing a comment here or there (however tangential to the course) over the semester, that will definitely bump up your grade if your final point total for the course happens to be very nearly between two grades.